katharostech/hasura_upload-manager/README.md

 > **Note:** The Hasura Upload Manager currently only works with Hasura when Hasura is using JWT auth, but it would be trivial to modify it to work with other auth methods such as webhook auth.

 Hasura Upload Manager is configured to read the `__Host-Authorization` cookie, which must contain the JWT token that identifies the current user in order to authenticate requests.
 Hasura Upload Manger will send the contents of this cookie, if present, as the bearer token to the Hasura server when validating permissions to the upload.
 If the cookie is not present, the user will be considered anonymous.

+## The REST API

+> **Note:** If you are required to be authenticated to access your uploads by your hasura access control, you will need to include your JWT in the `__Host-Authorization` cookie, which, during testing, can be done by manually setting the `Cookie` header to `__Host-Authorization=[your_jwt]`.
+See above section about "Handling Auth in your Frontend".

+### Getting an Upload

+To get an upload, you simply make a get request to `/uploads/[upload_id]`.
+Note that the file has no extension, which can cause problems for certain kinds of uploads in different situations.
+For instance, the browser may fail to recognized an SVG file as an SVG file if it does not end in `.svg`.
+To work around this you can add an arbitrary name to your file by adding an extra path component after the id, such as `/uploads/[upload_id]/image.svg`.

+### Uploading an Upload

+To actually make a file upload you make a `POST` request to `/uploads/[upload_id]`.
+Just like the upload GET request, you can specify and optional name for your upload in the URL: `/uploads/[upload_id]/[upload_name]`.
+This will set the value of the `name` column in the `uploads` table when specified, and it will unset the value of the column when it isn't specified.
+The file must be added in the form-data as an uploaded file which may be named anything.
+Only one file may be uploaded to the endpoint.